Does your dog bury the bones or toys that you give him in the backyard? Or does he bury stolen socks under your bed or in the couch cushions?

 When a dog buries bones it’s a type of “food caching”, which means storing the available food supply for later access.
 It’s typical behavior in mammals and birds while domestic dogs have inherited the instinct from their canine ancestors.
 Even wolves are known to occasionally bury their kill’s remains.

-These days, a dog doesn’t need to store their food because they have loving owners that feed them.
+These days, a dog doesn’t need to store their food because they have loving owners that feed them the best dog food.
 But the natural urge to bury things away for later is still there.

 Plus, the need to bury things doesn’t always have to do with the storage or protection of their food.
 It can simple by a way for a dog to savor their cherished objects until they can enjoy it again later.
 Bored dogs often bury items while anxious dogs use it as a way to relieve stress.